 |Cumulative 8 Year % Gain||+152%||+408%|

 Performance vs. S&P500, 2020

-So far this year to May 15th, 2020 the LST screener has done very well, although only 13 stocks met the criteria, the LST screener has returned 25% versus the S&P500 which has lost 12.7%.
-This means an outperformance of 12.3%.
+This year to December 31, 2020, the LST screener has done very well; although only 13 stocks met the criteria, the LST screener has returned 51% versus the S&P500’s 19%.
+This means it beat the market by 32%.

 - Read the full details of the Beat the Market System with 8 years of backtested results.

 - Free Cash Flow – Healthy Companies Have Cash